MahanSharifi86/web-intrusion-incident-case/README.md

 9. **Containment and Remediation Planning**
 10. **Final Incident Assessment**

-Where possible, every significant assessment is supported by the corresponding log evidence.
+Where possible, significant assessments are supported by the corresponding log evidence.

 ---